• Skip to primary navigation

 individually labeled ingredients to make Kolhapuri chicken sukka is laid out on a table.

-• Chicken - You can use either boneless chicken or chicken with bones.
+• Chicken: You can use either boneless chicken or chicken with bones.
 Chicken with bones is more suitable for making this type of dry chicken recipe.

-• Byadagi red chilies - You can substitute it with the same quantity of Kashmiri red chilies.
+• Byadagi red chilies: You can substitute it with the same quantity of Kashmiri red chilies.
 Both Kashmiri red chilies & byadagi red chilies give a bright red color and are not too spicy.
 Or, you can use any other dried red chilies for this recipe.
 But then add it, as per the spiciness of the dried red chilies you are using.

-• Oil - You can use any neutral flavor oil for this recipe.
+• Oil: You can use any neutral-flavor oil for this recipe.
 I have used sunflower oil.

 For the detailed list of ingredients & their measurements, please check out the recipe card below.

-How to make Kolhapuri chicken sukka (Step by step photos)
+How to make Kolhapuri chicken sukka (Step-by-step photos)

 Preparations